Looking for a Sperm Donor in the UK: Your Complete Guide

 Genetic Diseases

 Genetic disorders are the consequence of anomalies in the DNA.
 Genetic testing should check for Thalassemia, Cystic Fibrosis, Sickle Cell Anaemia and Tay Sachs disease.
+According to the NHS, genetic testing is recommended for anyone with a family history of inherited conditions.

 Sexually Transmitted Diseases